 Conversely to what many people think, I haven't travelled that widely.
 I've never been to Africa, for instance, nor Australasia or South-East Asia.
 I only made it to Ireland in 2001.
 This said, you can't get much wider than Russia.

-I was Chief Travel Writer for the Caracas Daily Journal from 1999 to 2001, where I acquired an unofficial (and hilarious) fan club, and I have been Contributing Editor of South American Explorer magazine in the US since 2000 (I am also now a board member at the clubhouse in Quito).
-Both these publications have been willing to adopt and send forth various 'brats of my brain' which no-one else would, so I owe them a thank you here.
+I was Chief Travel Writer for the Caracas Daily Journal from 1999 to 2001, where I acquired an unofficial (and hilarious) fan club, and was Contributing Editor of South American Explorer magazine in the US from 2000 to 2005 (I am also now a board member at the clubhouse in Quito).
+Both these publications were willing to adopt and send forth various 'brats of my brain' which no-one else would, so I owe them a thank you here.

 As an early-adopter of the web, I've always enjoyed writing for the net.
-Over the years I've distributed articles liberally over such sites as the great planeta.com, bootsnall.com and 2camels.com.
-I was a founding member of guidebookwriters.com, and am Contributing Editor of the excellent Travel Intelligence and Perceptive Travel.
+Over the years I distributed articles liberally over such sites as the great planeta.com, bootsnall.com and 2camels.com.
+I was a founding member of guidebookwriters.com, and was Contributing Editor of the excellent Travel Intelligence and Perceptive Travel.

-In October 2003, I worked as the associate producer in Ecuador for a three-part programme for the BBC, PBS and CBC.
-The documentary was produced by the award-winning London-based Paladin Invision and was broadcast in late 2004 as 'Extreme Oil' and 'Oil: The World Over a Barrel.'
+In 2003, I worked as the associate producer in Ecuador for a three-part programme for the BBC, PBS and CBC, broadcast in late 2004 as 'Extreme Oil' and 'Oil: The World Over a Barrel.'

 My official-sounding CV/resumé